sgenius/hammerspace-cards/README.md

 - Shuffle the main deck and the trait deck, and put them on the table, face down.
 - Each player puts in the table, in front of them and visible to everyone else:
   + 4 cards from the main deck, face up; one of them may be placed face down instead, to hide its contents from the other players.
+    + These cards will be placed in a horizontal line ( [] [] [] [] ).
+The order of the cards can be important at times.
   + 3 trait cards, of which they discard one.
 The other two cards are put face up in the table; their effects are valid for this player during the whole game.
   + HP counters, up to 30* points.
 - The player with the highest roll of two die goes first, and then the player at his/her right, and so on.

-> * Or another quantity.
+*Or another quantity.
 More initial HP allows for a longer game.
 30 HP with four players are good for a 30-40 min. game.

 ## The cards